UPDATED 6 May 2021

 - your employer has taken measures to enable social distancing at your workplace.

-From 26 April, the government in Scotland will also advise that clinically extremely vulnerable people can return to the workplace if it is safe for them to do so.
+Since 26 April, the government in Scotland also advises that clinically extremely vulnerable people can return to the workplace if it is safe for them to do so.

 We continue to recommend that you discuss your situation with your own medical team before making any changes to the precautions you follow.